-If you’re wondering what day is Halloween in 2021, it’s the same as every year.
-Halloween 2021 falls on October 31st, and my girls are already full of ideas for Halloween in 2021!
+It’s nearly Halloween, and this post will give you all the spooky, scary (and fun) things to do for kids this Halloween.
+And if you’re wondering what day Halloween is in 2023, it’s the same as every year.
+Halloween 2023 falls on October 31st, and my girls are already full of ideas about what to do for Halloween this year.

-Below is an updated post I wrote for Halloween last year for Halloween in Lockdown.
-It was a really popular post so I’ve updated it with a few more fun ideas of how to enjoy Halloween in 2021, whether you’re doing Halloween in Lockdown, or Halloween social distancing, or maybe you’re lucky enough to live somewhere where most restrictions have lifted.
+Below is an updated post I wrote for Halloween in Lockdown.
+It was a really popular post, so I’ve updated it with a few more fun ideas of how to enjoy Halloween this year.
+Whether you’re doing Halloween at home, or maybe you’re isolating, or maybe you just don’t want to go trick or treating in the rain this year (me, that’s me), here are some spooktacular ideas of things to do for Halloween at home.

 However you like to enjoy Halloween, this ultimate list of Ideas for Halloween will have something for you!

-The girls are already pestering me for what we are going to do for Halloween in 2021.
+The girls are already pestering me about what we are going to do for Halloween this year.
 To be fair, they have come up with some great ideas for Halloween themselves.
-So with a little help from Google, Pinterest and my girls here is a list of 20 ideas for Halloween in 2021!
-Forget trick or treating, these fantastically frightful Halloween ideas are great fun for the whole family … I think!
+So with a little help from Google, Pinterest and my girls here is a list of 20 ideas for Halloween!
+Forget trick or treating; these fantastically frightful Halloween ideas are great fun for the whole family … I think!

 15 Halloween Movies For Kids!